Yegberink/website1/content/authors/admin/_index.md

 title:
 ---

 I am a student in Sustainable Development at the University in Utrecht, with a focus on the energy sector.
-I am interested in data analysis and have skills in R and Python, as well as a good understanding of Excel.
+I am interested in data analysis and have basic skills in R and Python, as well as a high-level understanding of Excel.
 {style="text-align: justify;"}